This spicy and warm dish is perfect for cooler weather but is great any time of year. It is a rich, hearty, nourishing and satisfying dish.

 I started incorporating lentils into my plant-based diet as an alternative to beans.
 I love beans but was starting to get a little bored with them.
 At the same time I began learning about ayurvedic eating and lentils are essential in ayurveda because they are easily digestable.
 Of all the many colored lentils, red lentils are my favorite.
 They have a rich, mellow flavor that pairs exceptionally well with the sweet potatoes in this recipe.
 I also love the color scheme of the red lentils with the sweet potatoes and warm-hued spices.

 1 Tbsp fresh minced ginger (or 1-1/4 tsp ground ginger, see note)

 2 garlic cloves, minced

 1 cup red lentils

 Couple dashes of cayenne pepper (more or less, depending on heat preference)

 1 cup canned diced tomatoes

 1. In a large saucepan over medium-low heat, heat oil, and sauté onion until softened.
-Add sweet potato, and sauté for about 5 minutes.
+Add sweet potato and minced ginger (if using) and sauté for about 5 minutes.
 Add minced garlic; stir, and reduce heat to low.

 If using coconut milk, add now and simmer 5-10 minutes more until well incorporated and hot.